angrykoala/wendigo/README.md

 ```

 **not.visible(selector, msg?)**
-Asserts that the first element with given selector is not visible.
+Asserts that no elements with given selector is visible.
 If no element matches, it will be considered as not visible as well.

 **not.text(selector, expected, msg?)**
 Asserts that no element matching the given selector matches the expected text.